All About Desktop Publishers

 - Microsoft Visual Basic

-How do I Become a Desktop Publisher?
+What work experience do I need to become a Desktop Publisher?

 Those thinking about becoming a Desktop Publisher might also be interested in the following careers: